 Public relations is a tried and true way to grow brand awareness and expand your business’s reach.
-Encompassing a company’s communication with partners, journalists, philanthropists, and anyone really.
+It is all about encompassing a company’s communication with partners, journalists, philanthropists, and anyone really.

 Digital PR might seem like an add-on—something businesses should tackle when they have extra money or time—but in actuality, it should be a non-negotiable.
 You need it whether you’re a small business with two employees or an enterprise with employees all over the globe.